dnstock/nytimes-spelling-bee-live-word-stats/README.md

 ## License

-This project is freely licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is freely available and licensed under the MIT License - see the [LICENSE](LICENSE) file for details.